2003nayan/medium-blog-app/README.md

 ## 🎯 Assignment Requirements

-This project fulfills all requirements for the OneStop ESG internship assignment:
+This project fulfills all requirements for the OneStop ESG assignment:

 ✅ Next.js with App Router
 ✅ Pages for listing and viewing posts